Debts are a fact of life. Financially healthy people like employees, business owners, and even multimillionaires have them.

 The second method may be pretty straightforward to understand, while the first may raise a couple of questions, as debt consolidation loans may sound foreign and technical to many.

 Debt consolidation is a legitimate personal loan purpose.
-A lot of leading banks offer loan consolidation in the Philippines.
-But understand that not all banks offer personal loans that can be used for debt consolidation.
+A lot of lenders offer loan consolidation in the Philippines.
+However, understand that not all banks and lending companies offer personal loans for debt consolidation.

-Here are the best banks to consider for a debt consolidation loan in the Philippines:
+Here are some of the best debt consolidation loans in the Philippines:

 Key features: